 There really is nothing to making these little Old Bay Oyster Crackers.
 Put the Oyster Crackers in a bowl and drizzle them with melted butter or oil of your choice, sprinkle with the Old Bay Seasoning and toss.
 Add in cayenne if you want some heat.
 Just use an easy hand with the Old Bay.
 A teaspoon doesn’t seem like much but I think it’s just right, especially with a bit of cayenne added.
 You can up the amounts; just add the teaspoon and taste and if you want more spice, just add a little more and taste again.

 If you use butter, be sure to toss the crackers as you drizzle the butter; they can get soggy if you’re not careful; for some reason, if you use oil, it’s not as much of an issue.
 But either way, bake immediately after adding the oil/butter and spices; if you’re thinking about mixing ahead and then just heating through for a party, that’s no the way to go.
-But the Old Bay Oyster Crackers they can be eaten warm out of the oven or cold, and if they’re cold, they can be tossed back on the sheet tray and carefully reheated.
+But the Old Bay Oyster Crackers?
+They can be eaten warm out of the oven or room temp, and if they’re too coldat room temp, they can be tossed back on the sheet tray and carefully reheated.
 Store after cooled, in an airtight container.

 This same recipe can easily be changed up with whatever spice blend you’d like to use.
 That’s going to give you just about unlimited possibilities in the flavor department and you’re only limited by your imagination.
 What flavors will you dream up?
 Sometimes you’ll need more than a teaspoon of a spice mix, depending on what flavors you’re working with.
 Taste and adjust and use your best judgment.